-A public official who investigates complaints about the public departments and agencies.
 Though not technically ADR, the federal and state governments have appointed ombudsmen to act as independent reviewers of administrative decisions of government departments or agencies.
 Ombudsmen investigate complaints by individuals who allege they have been subject to unfair and unreasonable treatment by government department or agencies.
 Ombudsmen act as impartial bodies and endeavour to resolve the dispute in an informal manner.

 Though ombudsmen may not have any power to override decisions made by the government department or its agency, they can make recommendations to the government as to how the matter in dispute could have been handled in a better way.
-Each state and territory has its own ombudsman.
+Each state, territory conciliation ombudsman